geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-11-10/meeting-transcript.md

 We're asking for a kernel that, you know, two kernels.

 ##### **Geohot** [[00:25:59](https://www.youtube.com/watch?v=VsR6zf1bJrw&t=1559)]
-We're asking for a gem and a flash attention,
+We're asking for a GEMM and a flash attention,

 ##### **Geohot** [[00:26:00](https://www.youtube.com/watch?v=VsR6zf1bJrw&t=1560)]
 which are like the two demos in every, in every fast kernel library.